Planned Parenthood: Missouri's last abortion clinic may shut

 McNicholas said there is "a tremendous amount of confusion" among women who come to the Planned Parenthood clinic because of all of the recent laws.

-Meanwhile, the ACLU of Missouri is seeking a statewide vote on Missouri's new abortion law.
+Meanwhile, the American Civil Liberties Union of Missouri is seeking a statewide vote on Missouri's new abortion law.
 The ACLU said Tuesday that it has submitted a referendum petition to the secretary of state's office as a first step toward blocking and potentially repealing the law.

 If the petition is approved for circulation, the ACLU would need to gather more than 100,000 signatures to block the law from taking effect on Aug.
 28 and force a referendum in 2020.